 So again, be patient, just prepare to enjoy the breezy beach air and the relatively comfortable waiting area in Playa del Carmen if you have time to kill before the next boat.
 You can buy yourself a drink, people watch, and enjoy this stunning view.

 Pro tip: Please do wait there in the terminal, or very nearby.
 You’ll want to be sure to get a good place in the queue and get on that next available ferry, especially if you sense there might be a good number of people on board.

-I prefer the Ultramar ferry (Blue and Yellow), so you’re in luck if it’s running on your arrival day.
+I prefer the Ultramar ferry service to Cozumel (Blue and Yellow), so you’re in luck if it’s running on your arrival day.

 Ultramar has very nice boats, and fun, live entertainment.
-That will do wonders to erase your minor travel frustrations from the bag drag, and you’ll be on a cool ferry boat, on your last leg of the journey to Cozumel.
+That will do wonders to erase your minor travel frustrations from the bag drag, and you’ll be on a cool ferry boat, on your last leg of the journey from Cancun to Cozumel.

 The other ferry is called Winjet, and its logo and boats are bright orange, so you can’t miss them.
 Winjet is also clean, timely, and staffed by a great crew of people.
 Either way, they’ll get you safely to Cozumel in about 40 minutes.

 Winjet (the orange one) is really the same process, the boats are just a tad older and a little less cheerful, IMHO.

 No matter which Cozumel ferry company gets your business that day, after a quick 30-40-minute ferry ride from Playa del Carmen, you’ll arrive on the island.

 From there, you either have a short walk if you’re staying downtown (see below) or there will be lots of Cozumel taxi cabs to take you to your final accommodation.